 • Audience: Think about how many people you are trying to reach, and the logistics to do so.
 For example, how many postcards will you need?
 Is your audience on social media?
 Should we do a news release or media pitch?

 • Imagery: Are you thinking you would like posters or flyers?
-Please have some ideas in mind on imagery you think would best help to market your event.
+Please have some ideas in mind on imagery you think would best help to market your initiative.

 • Be willing you put yourself out there: We may be able to line up a spot for you on television or radio.
 But these spots won't happen if someone isn't willing to speak on camera or on the air about an event or issue.
 Think about if you would be willing to go on the air for promotion, or if you know of someone involved in the project who would.